michael6991/cpp-backup-server/README.md

-main.cpp: Main code that runs the server. server.h: Header file for main. client.py: Python implementation of a client.
+main.cpp: Main code that runs the server. server.h: Header file for main. client.py: Python implementation of a client. backup.info: Names of files for backup and other operations.
+(For client use). server.info: IP and Port of the server.
+(For client use).

 The server supports the following operations:
 - Backup files.